 Taylor Negrin, Reporter

-Taylor is a sophomore first-year reporter for "The Delphi."
-In her free time she participates in Del Vals cross country, basketball and softball teams.
+Taylor is a junior second-year reporter for "The Delphi."
+In her free time she participates in Del Val's cross country team.
 During school, she part takes in the Computer Science Academy as well as the Engineering Academy.
 Taylor enjoys hanging out with her friends.
+Most of her time is spent at her happy place, Dunkin' Donuts.

 Cheryl Allen-Munley • Feb 20, 2024 at 8:18 am